sideye/conspicuous_consumption/log.md

 ## 7/6

 Completed
 - Scraping complete and the results can be found in `Jul5Outputs`.
 There were 5153 errors out of the total 7655 shortcodes.
-All errors are logged in logging file.
+All errors are logged in the errors file.
 	- Confirmed that the error does not seem to be reproducible.
 I can look into this as to why it is; I suspect that the 10 preview likes may change the users each time, or the current workaround is inconsistent.

 Next Steps